menakaprabu/hello-world/README.md

 Prerequisite:
 You should have Docker running on your machine.
 If not, download and install docker on your machine.

-Follow the below steps once you have docker running on your machine.
+Follow the below steps to run the helloworld application.( Docker should be running on your machine.)
 1. Clone the hello-world application https://github.com/menakaprabu/hello-world.git
 2. Go to project folder where the Dockerfile is present